 If talking with your older kid sometimes feels like navigating a minefield, we get it.
 You think you’re bringing up something relatively benign, and your efforts are met with an over-the-top outburst.
-That doesn’t mean that you need to avoid these topics entirely, but a change in approach might elicit a less argumentative response.
+That doesn’t mean you need to avoid those topics entirely, but a change in approach might elicit a less argumentative response.

 “It’s very developmentally normal and natural,” according to parenting expert Dr. Lucie Hemmen via her TikTok.
 “Young people really need to feel like they’re growing up and becoming independent.
 And sometimes conversations with parents can stimulate a feeling in them of feeling young, and they don’t like that so they shut down or snap at you.”